 In order to develop a love of reading we have:

-At Churchdown Parton Manor we use the ‘Book Band’ system.
+Once the children have reached a level of fluency in reading at phase 5, we move to the ‘Book Band’ system.
 This means that all the reading books have been sorted into coloured levels in accordance with reading development.
 It allows children to choose a book at an appropriate level from the selection available.
 By colour banding our books we are able to put a variety of different scheme books in one level, providing children with greater choice of text and genre.